-Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuations include: cash, and accounts payable all denominated in United States dollars and Argentinean pesos.
+Financial instruments that impact the Company's net earnings due to currency fluctuations include: cash, and accounts payable all denominated in United States dollars and Argentinean pesos.
 A 10% change in US dollar and the Argentinean peso exchange rates relative to Canadian dollar would have insignificant impact on the Company's net loss:

-- A 10% change in the US dollar exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$2,000. - A 10% change in the Argentinean peso exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$2,000.
+- A 10% change in the US dollar exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$9,000. - A 10% change in the Argentinean peso exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$51,000.